 For a long time I’ve been speaking at panels at countless international conferences, giving courses and lectures already.
 But only in 2015 I finally was able to initiate a Music Business Course (‚Lehrgang Musikwirtschaft‚) on University level.
 With writing still being one of my favourite things to do (as you can tell), I occasionally comment current industry developments in newspapers and magazines.

-I am also still trying to use my network, knowledge and responsibility as the Labels Representative in the General Assembly of the Austrian Music Fund (OMF) and Head of the Labels Committee in the Austrian Chamber of Commerce.
+I still use my network, knowledge and responsibility in several roles as an IFPI Board Member, in the steering comitee for the Amadeus Austrian Music Awards, as the Labels Representative in the General Assembly of the Austrian Music Fund (OMF) and Head of the Labels Committee in the Austrian Chamber of Commerce.

 For my current activities see Projects & Activities.